nerves-project/nerves_runtime/README.md

 * Device reboot and shutdown
 * A small Linux kernel `uevent` application for capturing hardware change events and more
-* IEx helpers to make life better when working from the IEx prompt

 The following sections describe the features in more detail.
 For more information, see the [hex docs](https://hexdocs.pm/nerves_runtime).